loopwerk/loopwerk.io/content/articles/2023-03-04-setting-up-debian-11.md

 # Chapter 3 - the Django backend

-Debian doesn't come with the latest and greatest version of Python pre-installed, but that doesn’t matter since we should be using [uv](https://docs.astral.sh/uv/) as our dependency- and virtual-environment manager of choice.
+Debian doesn't come with the latest and greatest version of Python pre-installed, but that doesn't matter since we should be using [uv](https://docs.astral.sh/uv/) as our dependency- and virtual-environment manager of choice.
 You can then specify the specific Python version to use inside of each Python project, and uv will install it automatically.

 ## 3.1 - uv